 Our Safeguarding training is currently FREE via The Out of Schools Settings Team.
 We offer various certificated training courses linked to our Activities Out of School - Membership scheme which are available to all Providers, staff and volunteers.
 For more information on our courses please contact us by emailing us at OOSS@Redbridge.gov.uk.

-There are 7 things you need to do when employing staff for the first time, this guide will help you identify what you need to do.
+There are seven things you need to do when employing staff for the first time.
+GOV.UK will help you identify what you need to do.
 You should always follow rigorous safe procedure.

-Get your business ready to employ staff by using this step by step guide.
+Get your business ready to employ staff by using this step by step guide from GOV.UK.